nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

   </tr>
 </table>

 The elements of the dosage datatype detailed below should be populated as described.
-All other elements that are part of the dosage datatype are optional.
+All other elements that are part of the dosage datatype are optional, and may be populated in line with [ISN DAPB4013](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dapb4013-medicine-and-allergy-intolerance-data-transfer)

 ### dosageInstruction.text ###